-Furthermore our new telescope is currently in a testing phase: a huge 80-cm-Newtonian in an azimut fork mount!
+Furthermore our new telescope is currently in a testing phase: a huge 80-cm-Newton in an azimut fork mount!
 It arrived in Namibia in January 2019 and was set up by an enthusiastic team in March.
 First observations show the great potential of the large aperture under Namibian skies!

 Currently the mechanism to open the roll-off roof is missing, as soon as it is installed the telescope will be ready for usage of the IAS members.
 Stay tuned for updates!